NIT-Administrative-Systems/northwestern-laravel-starter/README.md

 ### 📈 Monitoring & Operations
 - **Health Checks & Monitoring**: Built-in health checks to monitor critical system components.
 - **Analytics Dashboards**: Pre-built dashboards for API request metrics and login activity.

-### ➕ Additional Features
-See the [documentation](laravel-starter.entapp.northwestern.edu) for a full list of the available features.

 ## 📋 System Requirements